Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 No sirvieron de nada para con el capellán las prevenciones y advertimientos del retor para que dejase de llevarle; obedeció el retor, viendo ser orden del arzobispo; pusieron al licenciado sus vestidos, que eran nuevos y decentes, y, como él se vio vestido de cuerdo y desnudo de loco, suplicó al capellán que por caridad le diese licencia para ir a despedirse de sus compañeros los locos.

-"The chaplain's precautions and warnings to the madman to stop accompanying him were to no avail; the madman obeyed, seeing it was the archbishop's order; they dressed the licensed person in his decent, new clothes, and when he saw himself dressed as a sane person and not a madman, he begged the chaplain to give him permission, out of charity, to go and say goodbye to his fellow madmen."
+The rector's precautions and warnings to stop taking him with him were of no use to the chaplain; he obeyed the rector, seeing it was the archbishop's order; they put the graduate's clothes on him, which were new and decent, and, seeing himself dressed sensibly and not like a madman, he begged the chaplain to give him leave to go and say goodbye to his fellow madmen.

 El capellán dijo que él le quería acompañar y ver los locos que en la casa había.

-"The chaplain said he wanted to accompany him and see the madmen in the house."
+The chaplain said he wanted to accompany him and see the madmen in the house.

-Subieron, en efeto, y con ellos algunos que se hallaron presentes; y, llegado el licenciado a una jaula adonde estaba un loco furioso, aunque entonces sosegado y quieto, le dijo: "Hermano mío, mire si me manda algo, que me voy a mi casa; que ya Dios ha sido servido, por su infinita bondad y misericordia, sin yo merecerlo, de volverme mi juicio: ya estoy sano y cuerdo; que acerca del poder de Dios ninguna cosa es imposible.
+"Hermano mío, mire si me manda algo, que me voy a mi casa; que ya Dios ha sido servido, por su infinita bondad y misericordia, sin yo merecerlo, de volverme mi juicio: ya estoy sano y cuerdo; que acerca del poder de Dios ninguna cosa es imposible.

-Tenga grande esperanza y confianza en Él, que, pues a me ha vuelto a mi primero estado, también le volverá a él si en Él confía.
+Tenga grande esperanza y confianza en Él, que, pues a mí me ha vuelto a mi primero estado, también le volverá a él si en Él confía.

-"Have great hope and confidence in Him, for He has returned me to my former state, and He will also return to him if he trusts in Him."
+Have great hope and trust in Him, who, since He has restored me to my first state, will also restore him if he trusts in Him.

 Yo tendré cuidado de enviarle algunos regalos que coma, y cómalos en todo caso, que le hago saber que imagino, como quien ha pasado por ello, que todas nuestras locuras proceden de tener los estómagos vacíos y los celebros llenos de aire.

-"I will be careful to send him some gifts to eat, and enjoy them in any case, that I make him know that, as someone who has gone through it, I imagine that all our madnesses come from empty stomachs and full heads with air."
+I will take care to send him some gifts to eat, and eat them in any case, for I let you know that, as one who has been through it, I imagine that all our madness comes from having empty stomachs and brains full of air."

 Esfuércese, esfuércese, que el descaecimiento en los infortunios apoca la salud y acarrea la muerte".